amo3tasem/link-classification/README.md

     RF: 0.867901 (0.060408)

-## Random Forest is has good accuracy
+## Random Forest had good accuracy
 * So let's setup a grid for its hyperparameters and see if we can acheive even better accuracy